-When you’re vetting service providers and working within a budget, you should hold your cards close.
+You’re vetting service providers for a website redesign or other digital initiative and you’re working within a budget.
+You should hold your cards close.
 Right?
 That’s how you compare options and get the most value for your money.
 We’re here to make the case that, oftentimes, with the type of work we do, keeping your cards close is not the best approach.

 3 benefits to sharing your budget